HL7/US-Core/input/pagecontent/sdoh.md

 #### Assessment Screenings Using QuestionnaireResponse

 Survey instruments may be represented by a Questionnaire including a FHIR Questionnaire.
 A FHIR QuestionnaireResponse captures the responses to the survey and may be stand-alone or may point to the definition of the questions in a questionnaire (typically a FHIR Questionnaire).
-The US Core QuestionnaireResponse Profile profile which is based on the [Structured Data Capture (SDC) Questionnaire Response Profile] is  used to capture, exchange and persist the response data.
+The US Core QuestionnaireResponse Profile which is based on the [Structured Data Capture (SDC) Questionnaire Response Profile] is  used to capture, exchange and persist the response data.
 It represents the response data to the individual questions on the form and is ordered and grouped corresponding to the structure and grouping of the Questionnaire being responded to.
 Although QuestionnaireResponse can be searched using the standard FHIR RESTful API search parameters, individual responses are not directly searchable in QuestionnaireResponse.
 In order to search directly for and individual responses, they must be “parsed” into a searchable form - i.e. to a local FHIR or non-FHIR data store such as a database or FHIR Observations.

 The basic workflow for the creation, discovery and retrieval and data-extraction of FHIR Questionnaire and QuestionnaireResponse is thoroughly documented in the [Structured Data Capture (SDC)] specification.
 {:.bg-info}